 by Britta Stanton

-Britta Stanton is a partner at Lynn Pinker Cox & Hurst, LLP and the chair of the DBA’s Trial Skills section.
+Britta Stanton is a trial lawyer and partner in the firm Lynn Pinker Cox & Hurst, LLP.
 She can be reached at firstname.lastname@example.org.